The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Shot Descriptions

+After the initial composition, there can be any number of developments of either type.
+To the best of our knowledge, the prose storyboard language is the first description framework that correctly describes developing shots of arbitrary length and complexity.

-In each of those three cases, we propose a simplified model of a shot, consisting in a sequence of compositions and screen events.
+For each of the three cases we propose a simplified model of a shot which consists of a sequence of compositions, cues and screen events.
+Cues are actor movement which trigger camera movements.
+They are an important construct in classical movie-making where camera movements are frequently motivated by the story.
+Cues are optional, which makes it possible to also describe unmotivated camera movements preceding the action, or descriptive camera movements not related to actor movements.
 Screen events can be actions of the camera relative to the actors, or actions of the actors relative to the camera.
-A shot is therefore a sequence of compositions and screen events.
 Screen events come in two main categories - those which change the composition ({\em events-to-composition}) and those which maintain the composition ({\em events-with-composition}).

 In our model, we can be in only one of four different states: